Logo

 John Hollins was Chelsea's player of the year two years running.

-John Hollins was with the Hoops for four seasons, playing 183 matches in total, In his first season with the club, QPR notably finished behind Liverpool by just a single point.
+John Hollins was with QPR for four seasons, playing 183 matches in total, In his first season with the club, QPR notably finished behind Liverpool by just a single point.

-John Hollins played 172 matches and scored 13 goals, and was part of the Arsenal side that lost the Cup Winners' Cup final in 1980, coming on as a substitute.
+John Hollins played 172 matches and scored 13 goals, and was part of the Arsenal side that lost the Cup Winners' Cup final in 1980, coming on as a substitute and then scoring in the penalty shoot-out.

 John Hollins did miss out on a place in the squad for the same season's FA Cup final, which Arsenal lost.